stephen-asare/WRF-DART-CYCLING/docs/building_models.md

 ---

-# Building WRF Data Assimilation (WRFDA)
+### Building WRF Data Assimilation (WRFDA)
-## Purpose
 WRFDA is a critical component of the data assimilation workflow.
-Using the initial and boundary condition files generated for the experiment start time, WRFDA's `randomcv` utility is used to create randomly perturbed ensemble members.
+Using the initial and boundary condition files generated for the experiment start time, we intend to use WRFDA's `randomcv` utility to create randomly perturbed ensemble members.
+WRFDA is distributed as part of the WRF repository: NCAR WRF GitHub Repository: [WRF-ARW](https://github.com/wrf-model/WRF)

-## Source and Documentation
-WRFDA is distributed as part of the WRF repository:
-* NCAR WRF GitHub Repository: https://github.com/wrf-model/WRF
-## Download and Compile WRFDA
+Download and Compile WRFDA
 Clone the repository:
 ```bash
 cd $MODEL_DIR